 In September of 2017, Puerto Rico was hit by Hurricane Irma followed by Hurricane Maria.
 Either one of those hurricanes was enough to cause significant damage, but paired together they devastated the island.
 It’s estimated that the damages amounted to nearly $90 billion and countless homes were destroyed or damaged.

 The community of Calzada, Puerto Rico

-Our initial focus is going to be repairing and rebuilding damaged homes on the southeast corner of the island where the storm slammed ashore.
+Our initial focus has been repairing and rebuilding damaged homes on the southeast corner of the island where the storm slammed ashore.
 It is a rural area far from the capital that certainly was not wealthy even before the storm.
 Many families are living with blue tarps as roofs and are being affected by unsanitary and unsafe living conditions because of the damage to their homes.
 But we can help change that!

 There are several ways that you can get involved:

 - Donate to support this specific partner.
 Houses cost money to build, so any donation is always helpful!